On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Preliminaries

 It was shown by Gateva-Ivanova and Majid \cite{MR2383056} that the solution $(X,r)$ extends to a solution $(M(X,r),r_M)$ such that $r_M|_{X \times X} = r$.
 We denote for $a,b \in M(X,r)$, the map $r_M(a,b)= (\lambda_a(b),\rho_b(a))$.
 In \cite{MR4278757} it was shown that the map $\lambda: M(X,r) \rightarrow \textup{Aut}(A(X,r))$ is an action and the natural map $\id_X: X \rightarrow X$ lifts to a bijective $1$-cocycle $\pi$ from $M(X,r)$ to $A(X,r)$ for the $\lambda$-action \cite{MR3974961}.
 This allows to transport the semigroup structure of $A(X,r)$ to $M(X,r)$.
 For any $a,b \in M(X,r)$, we denote $a+b = \pi^{-1}(\pi(a)\oplus \pi(b))$ and denote $\sigma_a(b)= \pi^{-1}\sigma_{\pi(a)}(\pi(b))$.
 To avoid confusion, we denote the set $M(X,r)$ by $M$.
 Hence, the monoid $M(X,r)=(M,\circ)$ and $A(X,r) \cong (M,+)$.
 Note that one has, for $a,b \in M$ by the $1$-cocycle condition that $a\circ b = a + \lambda_a(b)$ and $a+b = b+\sigma_b(a)$.

-Let $(X,r)$ be a solution, let $\sigma_y(x)=x\triangleleft y=\lambda_y\rho_{\lambda^{-1}_x(y)}(x)$, with analogous presentations one can define the Yang--Baxter group $G(X,r)$ and the derived Yang--Baxter group $A_g(X,r)$.
-The canonical map from $X$ to the generators of $G(X,r)$ need not be an embedding.
-The solutions for which this map is an embedding are called \emph{injective}.
-Moreover, $(X,r)$ induces a solution on the image of $X$ under the canonical map, this is an injective solution which we call the injectivization of $(X,r)$.
-The loss of information on $G(X,r)$ is the main motivation for us to work with the Yang--Baxter monoid.
+Let $(X,r)$ be a solution, let $\sigma_y(x)=x\triangleleft y=\lambda_y(\rho_{\lambda^{-1}_x(y)}(x))$, with analogous presentations one can define the Yang--Baxter group $G(X,r)$ and the derived Yang--Baxter group $A_g(X,r)$.
+The canonical map $i:X\to G(X,r)$ (sending generators to generators) need not be injective.
+Solutions for which $i$ is injective are called \emph{injective}.
+Moreover, $(X,r)$ induces a solution on the image $i(X)\subseteq G(X,r)$; this is an injective solution, called the \emph{injectivization} of $(X,r)$ and denoted by $Inj(X,r)$.
+The potential loss of information in passing to $G(X,r)$, when $i$ is not injective, is our main reason for working with the Yang--Baxter monoid instead.